Whiley/WhileySyntaxBundle/README.md

 # WhileySyntaxBundle

-This provides syntax highlighting for programs written in the [Whiley](http://whiley.org).
-An example Whiley program is the
+This provides TextMate and Sublime bundles to enable syntax highlighting for programs written in the [Whiley](http://whiley.org).
-following:
+This also serves as the grammar for (github/linguist)[https://github.com/github/linguist] (which enables syntax highlighting on Github).

+An example Whiley program is the following:

 ```whiley
 type nat is (int x) where x >= 0